Tracing Propagator

 , etc.

-Baggage is a concept introduced by the Jaeger tracking system, which is used to transfer business-related context information.
+Baggage is a concept introduced by the Jaeger tracing system, used to pass business-related context information.
 Baggage is passed through the HTTP header field x-b3-baggage-<key>

 , where key